Data-projects-with-R-and-GitHub

 2. Compute corrected recognition scores and save them as a new variable (e.g. “cr”)

-• Corrected recognition is computed by subtraction false alarms from hits
+• Corrected recognition is computed by subtracting false alarms from hits.
+To do so you need the variables ‘hit’ and ‘fa’

 Visualization